On Aug, 14 2020

 Create a plan to roll out the WFM technology to your team – At last, the technology has been selected and you’ve been onboarded.
 All the technical work is done and now it’s time to actually use the system.
 But how do you go about getting the new solution rolled out to everyone?
 For this, leverage your customer success manager from the solution provider to assist with communication and training your team.
 Their expertise makes it so WFM becomes a collaborative process where agents are engaged and learning all about how the new technology will make their lives easier.
 The customer success manager is a product expert and will be able to answer any detailed questions your team may have.

-We hope this information on how to quickly implement a modern and simplified approach to workforce management was valuable in planning for how you can improve your contact center team.
+We hope this information on workforce management implementation was valuable in planning for how you can improve your contact center team.
 Always remember that a great technology provider is more than just software!
 The onboarding and customer success solutions they provide are often just as important when it comes down to seeing the results you want sooner than later.